Attempting to quiet your mind for meditation doesn't have to be frustrating. Learn how riding the rhythm and flow of your mind will bring you peace.

 Embracing the mind in meditation is similar to finding the right wave.
 During a trip to the Florida Atlantic coast, my 11-year-old tried in frustration to ride the big waves close to shore with his boogie board.
 I noticed that the waves farther out were less turbulent.
 All it took was traveling 10 feet into the water to experience a smoother ride.

-Attempting to quiet your mind for meditation can be like trying to fight the waves close to shore.
+Attempting to quiet your mind for silent meditation can be like trying to fight the waves close to shore.
 The nature of your mind is to produce thought.
 Like the ocean, it has its own rhythm and flow.
 It should be respected, not feared or fought against.

 However, there is as much beauty in activity as there is in the calmer waters.
 If you can learn to appreciate the mind in its turbulence, you’ll be ready to experience its silence.
 The turmoil of the ocean brings gifts of beautiful shells, rocks, and sea creatures.
 The activity of the mind, when observed from a deeper place, can bring you creativity and solutions.
 It all depends on where you’re situated.
 Are you constantly being tossed about by the rough waves?
 Or are you floating effortlessly and fearlessly on your boogie board?
 Rooted in the silence acquired through your meditation practice, you will find it easier to step back into the commotion of daily living with a new perspective.
-In other words, accessing inner peace is not about stopping life’s imperfections, it’s about embracing them from a new point of view.
+In other words, accessing inner peace through silent retreat of the mind is not about stopping life’s imperfections, it’s about embracing them from a new point of view.

 For example, prior to learning meditation, you may have become angry and frustrated each time your children forgot to put their toys away or your mother calls to criticize you.
 Now, with your new perspective, you may see your children’s creative Lego masterpieces as a stroke of genius rather than an annoying mess.
 And instead of a barrage of hurtful words, you may begin to see your mother’s criticism as loving concern in obscure packaging.